BeniCheni/Geschwind/README.md

 # Geschwind

 *Geschwind* is fast in German.
-This iOS app is a minimal web browser with black theme, dynamic buttons based on the page activities and security emphasis to self-clear browser history per exit.
+This UIWebView practice is a minimal web browser with black theme, dynamic buttons based on the page activities and security emphasis to self-clear browser history per exit.

 * Perform Google search with keyword if entry is not valid URL.
 * Black Theme